11+ at Quality Teach

 Taking the test

-Before sitting the test, you need to register your child with Warwickshire county council (The forms will be available at https://www.warwickshire.gov.uk/elevenplus .
+Before sitting the test, you need to register your child with Warwickshire county council (The forms are available here).
 You may be required to send additional documentation to support your application, such as a council tax bill and/or medical information.
-The deadline for test applications this year is the 30thof June 2021.
+The deadline for test applications this year is the 30thof June 2023.
 Once you have completed the registration form, you will be sent a letter of invitation to attend a testing session.

 The 11+ test is taken in allocated test centres in Warwickshire, most of which are in secondary schools.
 Tests are not held at children’s own primary schools.
 Wherever possible, you’ll be allocated the nearest test centre to your home address.

 Preparation for the tests